capillariesio/capillaries/doc/testing.md

 ./test_api.sh
 ```

-Code covergae report will be generated, watch the messages.
+Code coverage report will be generated, watch the messages.

 ## Integration tests